arloan/appconf/README.md

 	connection: sqlite:///home/arloan/awsome-db/test-2016.db
 ```

-In addition, you want your app to be compatible with jruby, and want to use a different, jruby specific database connection method when running under jruby, then you can create a configuration file named `awsome.java.yaml`  and place it along with your default `awsome.yaml`, in  `conf` directory under your app's root path, with the contents:
+In addition, you want your app to be compatible with jruby, and want to use a different, jruby specific database connection method when running under jruby, then you can create a configuration file named `awsome.java.config.yaml`  and place it along with your default `awsome.config.yaml`, in  `config` directory under your app's root path, with the contents:

 ```yaml
 ---